 - Affirmative Action Girl: I'm the second girl in the second season, so yeah.

 - Arrogant Kung-Fu Guy: Well, Girl: Yes, yes, and yes.
 I'm a blind girl that makes it known that I'm the greatest earthbender in the world whenever I get the chance.
 And I've got the skills to prove it.
-I've participated in an underground fighting tournament and instantly became its champion, repeatedly got into fights with huge guys with arms larger than I am just to curbstomp them seconds later, created metalbending, and I overall embrace this trope.
+I've participated in an underground fighting tournament and instantly became its champion, repeatedly got into fights with huge guys with arms larger than I am just to curbstomp them seconds later, created metalbending, and I overall live and breathe this trope.
 When I found out that the Ember Island Players' play chronicling our adventures was portraying me as a burly man who sees by screaming, I was ecstatic.

 - Badass Boast: I called myself "the greatest earthbender in the world" after I metalbended out of an inescapable cage.
 My captors were horrified, and rightfully so.

-- Badass Teacher: I taught Aang earthbending.
+- Badass Teacher: Who taught Aang earthbending?

 - Beyond the Impossible: I invented metalbending, something that was stated to be impossible for many earthbenders to do so.